shazChaudhry/docker-devops/README.md

 1. latest versions of [VirtualBox](https://www.virtualbox.org/wiki/Downloads), [Vagrant](https://www.vagrantup.com/) and [Git BASH](https://gitforwindows.org/) are installed on the dev machine
 1. Install vagrant-vbguest plugin: `vagrant plugin install vagrant-vbguest`
 1. Install vagrant-hostmanager plugin: `vagrant plugin install vagrant-hostmanager`
+1. See Prerequisites in the ./terraform directory
+1. Fork this repository in GitHub as your forked repo will need to be integrated with Jenkins.
+Otherwise, you will not be able to modify the pipeline as per you own needs

-## Instructions
+## Create centos/7 VM
-1. Start a Git Bash shell and change to a suitable directory _(e.g. $HOME/github)_
+1. Start a Git Bash shell and create a suitable directory and then change to it:
-1. Clone this repo: `git clone https://github.com/shazChaudhry/docker-jenkins-pipeline.git` and change the directory _(e.g. $HOME/github/docker-jenkins-pipeline)_
+  1. mkdir -p  $HOME/github/docker-devops
+  1. cd $HOME/github/docker-devops
+1. Checkout the Vagrantfile: `wget https://raw.githubusercontent.com/shazChaudhry/docker-devops/master/Vagrantfile`
 1. Create a CentOS/7 VM in a VirtualBox and then SSH to it: `clear; vagrant destroy --force; vagrant box update; vagrant box prune; vagrant up; vagrant ssh`.

-1. Change to the Vagrant synced folder: `cd /vagrant`
+## Start Jenkins
 1. Start [jenkinsci/blueocean](https://hub.docker.com/r/jenkinsci/blueocean) by following the command below:
 ```
         docker container run -d \